kaelyn-rohm/Elk-Stack/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because you can use the configuration file to comfigure many machines after intial configuration, reducing time spent and potential misconfiguration.

 The [Elk-Playbook](Ansible-Playbooks/install_elk.yml) implements the following tasks:
-- Runs this playbook against the "elk" group configured in the Ansible host file.
+- Runs this playbook against the "elk" group configured in the Ansible host file (verify you have this configured in the /etc/ansible/hosts file).
 - Installs docker.io, python3-pip, and docker (which is the Docker Python pip module).
 - Increases the virtual memory and increases the virtual memory on restart.
 - Downloads and installs the docker elk container.